 Shepard Fairey (Obey) was born in 1970 in Charleston, North Carolina.
 He made his mark on the art scene in the early nineties under the name OBEY GIANT and is now one of the most successful international street artists.

-Shepard Fairey career
+Shepard Fairey – Disobey!

-Shepard Fairey exhibitions
+Shepard Fairey – exhibitions and fairs

-During his artistic career, the artist has made more than 100 masonry works in Europe and in many other states around the world, including Canada, the United States, Russia, South Africa, Hong Kong.
+During his artistic career, Shepard Fairey has made more than 100 masonry works in Europe and in many other states around the world, including Canada, the United States, Russia, South Africa, Hong Kong.
 His works are present in the collections of some of the main museums in the world including the Victoria & Albert Museum in London, the San Francisco Museum of Modern Art (SFMOMA) in San Francisco, the Smithsonian National Portrait Gallery in Washington and the Institute of Contemporary Art in Boston.